senyoltw/dash/README.md

 ## What is this for?

-`Dash` is a OSX setup tool forked from IFTTT/dash. install homebrew and ansible. and ansible-playbook.
+`Dash` is a OSX setup tool forked from IFTTT/dash.
+Install homebrew and ansible. and do ansible-playbook.

 ## The tl;dr Version